DL7AD/pecanpico10/tracker/software/ChibiOS/readme.txt

   |  |  |  +--cmsis_os/   - CMSIS OS emulation layer for RT (ARMCMx port only).
   |  |  |  +--nasa_osal/  - NASA Operating System Abstraction Layer for RT.
   |  |  +--ext/           - Vendor files used by the OS.
-  |  |  +--oslib/         - RTOS modules usable by both RT and NIL.
   |  |  +--ports/         - RTOS ports usable by both RT and NIL.
   |  |  +--startup/       - Startup support for all compilers and platforms.
   |  +--ex/               - EX component.